EE364a: Course Information

-TA office hours: The TAs will offer informal working sessions, that will also serve as their office hours, during the week.
+TA office hours: The TAs will offer informal working sessions, that will also serve as their office hours.
 Attendance is not required.

 Textbook and optional references

 The textbook is Convex Optimization, available online, or in hard copy form at the Stanford Bookstore.

 These weights are approximate; we reserve the right to change them later.

 Good knowledge of linear algebra (as in EE263), and exposure to probability.
 Exposure to numerical computing, optimization, and application fields helpful but not required; the applications will be kept basic and simple.

 You will use matlab and CVX to write simple scripts, so some basic familiarity with matlab will be required.